11060 matches found

 It was discovered that a race condition existed in the Android Binder IPC subsystem in the Linux kernel, leading to a use-after-free vulnerability.
 A local attacker could use this to cause a denial of service system crash or possibly execute arbitrary code.
 CVE-2022-20421 David Leadbeater...

-Jann Horn discovered that the Linux kernel did not properly track memory allocations for anonymous VMA mappings in some situations, leading to potential data structure reuse.
-A local attacker could use this to cause a denial of service system crash or possibly execute arbitrary code.
-CVE-2022-427...
+It was discovered that the NFSD implementation in the Linux kernel did not properly handle some RPC messages, leading to a buffer overflow.
+A remote attacker could use this to cause a denial of service system crash or possibly execute arbitrary code.
+CVE-2022-43945 Jann Horn discovered that the...

 USN-5710-1: OpenSSL vulnerabilities